Gift of miracles: Catholicism

-Moreover, the intercession of saints may mediate the divine grace of a miracle by effect of the devotional prayer and of pious practices like the works of mercy.
+Moreover, the intercession of saints may mediate the divine grace of a miracle through devotional prayer and of pious practices such as works of mercy.

-Pentecostals and charismatics
+Pentecostals and Charismatics

-In Pentecostal and charismatic Christianity, it is believed that God continues to operate this gift through believers with the gift of faith.
-This gift does not, however, make one a miracle worker since it is God who performs the miracle.
-The emphasis is on "the power of God operating by the Spirit of God in and through the Church of God".
+In Pentecostal and Charismatic Christianity, it is believed that God continues to utilize this gift through believers with the gift of faith and through the power of the Holy Spirit.
+This gift does not, however, make one a miracle worker, since it is God who performs the miracle.

+The emphasis should be known that it is a spiritual gift from God, primarily for the ministry and spiritual good of others, rather than the recipient.
 God always signifies or teaches something with miraculous manifestations.